Resources

 Want a picture of a colossal squid?
 Look here!

-- If you're a teacher, take a look at this self-guided learning resource.
+- Teachers, take a look at this self-guided learning resource.

 Check out Te Papa's blog for the latest on the colossal squid and to connect with other squid fans.